Extracting Properties of Dark Dense Environments around Black Holes from Gravitational Waves: A dark dense environment probe in GWs

 In this section, we discuss the DF induced by the GA bosonic cloud introduced in Sec.~\ref{Sec.SuperradiantBackground}.
 As an example, we focus on the dominant $|211\rangle$ mode and consider a binary orbit that lies in the equatorial plane, $\theta = \pi/2$.
 By taking Eq.~\eqref{eq:density_profile} and \eqref{Eq.A211} into Eq.~\eqref{eq:DF_power} and \eqref{eq:observable_D}, we can then compute $D$ as

 Here, $f_0$ is the corresponding observed GW frequency when binary separation is the Bohr radius $r_0$.
-By fitting the $D-f$ relation in Eq.~\eqref{eq:D_boson_cloud} with the observed one, $f_0$ can be determined and therefore the corresponding boson mass $\mu$ can be calculated as
+By fitting the $D-f$ relation in Eq.~\eqref{eq:D_boson_cloud} with the observed one, $f_0$ can be determined.
+Based on the Kepler's law, $ r_0 \sim M^{1/3} f_0^{-2/3} $ and therefore the corresponding boson mass $ \mu=(r_0 M)^{-1/2} \sim M^{-2/3} f_0^{1/3}$.
+It can be detailed calculated as

 As a benchmark example to illustrate the observable $D$–$f$ relation in GWs, we consider a superradiant boson cloud surrounding a $30\,M_\odot$ BH.
 A binary companion with mass ratio $q=1$ is orbiting around it.
 We compute the evolution of the GW observables $h$, $f$, and $\dd f/\dd t$ from $0.1\,\text{Hz}$ to $10\,\text{Hz}$ for this system, within which the effect of DF dominates over GW emission.
 We obtain the corresponding $D$–$f$ diagram using Eq.~\eqref{eq:observable_D}, as shown in Fig.~\ref{fig:D_BC}.